rhayes777/PyAutoFit/docs/overview/result.rst

     instance = samples.instance_from_sample_index(sample_index=500)

-If a nested sampling ``NonLinearSearch`` is used, the Bayesian evidence of the model is also available which enables model comparison to be performed:
+If a nested sampling non-linear search is used, the Bayesian evidence of the model is also available which enables model comparison to be performed:

 .. code-block:: bash